realworldocaml/book/en/foreign-function-interface.md

 perspective, they're very different in terms of their memory representations.

-OCaml strings are stored in the OCaml heap with a header that explicitly defines its length.
+OCaml strings are stored in the OCaml heap with a header that explicitly defines their length.
 C buffers are also fixed-length, but by convention a C string is terminated by a null (a `0` byte) character.
 The C string functions calculate their length by scanning the buffer until the first null character is encountered.